 In this passage, though, we are exhorted to look to Jesus who resisted sin to the point of actually shedding his own blood.
 We are reminded by the that we have not yet resisted to the point of shutting our own blood.
 It isn’t resisting sinners, but resistong sin, that is the key point here.

-I was listening to Ravi Zacharias this morning when he quoted Gandhi saying something to the effect that Christians will not make a dent in India until the Sermon on the Mount becomes part of their creed.
+Gandhi once said something to the effect that Christians will not make a dent in India until the Sermon on the Mount becomes part of their creed.
 Gandhi saw what many modern skeptics see, which is a gap between the Christian proclamation and testimony and how those same Christians live their lives.

 If we are followers of Christ, shouldn’t we model what Jesus preached?